survivejs/react-book/manuscript/05_implementing_notes.md

 # Implementing a Basic Note App

 Given we have a nice development setup now, we can actually get some work done.
 Our goal here is to end up with a crude Note List with basic manipulation operations.
-Hit `npm run dev`.
+Hit `npm start`.
 It's time to start developing.

 ## Extending Note